Skip to main content

 Biographical Note

-His publications include The Pick of the Crop: A Collection of Recipes (Drew, Miss.: North Sunflower PTA, 1978 - Cover by Barnes); Between the Levees: A Collection of Mississippi Delta Recipes (Cleveland, Miss.: Delta Rice Promotions, 1994 - Photographs by Barnes); Cotton: A 50-Year Pictorial History (Brandon, Miss: True Exposures Pub., 2002); The Beauty of Southern Agriculture (Brandon, Miss.: True Exposures Pub., 2004); and The Good Ol' Days on the Cotton Farm (2006).
+Major Publications: The Pick of the Crop: A Collection of Recipes, Drew, Miss.: North Sunflower PTA, 1978 (Cover by Barnes) Between the Levees: A Collection of Mississippi Delta Recipes, Cleveland, Miss.: Delta Rice Promotions, 1994 (Photographs by Barnes) Cotton: A 50-Year Pictorial History, Brandon, Miss: True Exposures Pub., 2002 The Beauty of Southern Agriculture, Brandon, Miss.: True Exposures Pub., 2004 The Good Ol’ Days on the Cotton Farm, 2006 National Cotton Council annual calendars

 Extent